chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 {{< /warning >}}

 {{< warning >}}
-- Customers using only **Chef Backend** are advised to follow this migration guidance.
+- Customers using only **Standalone Chef Infra Server** or **Chef Backend** are advised to follow this migration guidance.
 Customers using **Chef Manage** or **Private Chef Supermarket** with Chef Backend should not migrate with this.
 - Automate HA do not support the super market authentication with chef-server users credentials.
 - Post Migration Customer can not login with chef-server users to Supermarket.
 {{< /warning >}}

-This page explains the procedure to migrate the existing Chef Backend data to the newly deployed Chef Automate HA.
+This page explains the procedure to migrate the existing Standalone Chef Infra Server or Chef Backend data to the newly deployed Chef Automate HA.
 This migration involves two steps:

--   Back up the data from an existing Chef Backend via `knife-ec-backup`.
+-   Back up the data from an existing Chef Infra Server or Chef Backend via `knife-ec-backup`.
 -   Restore the backed-up data to the newly deployed Chef Automate HA environment via `knife-ec-restore`.

 Take backup using the `knife-ec-backup` utility and move the backup folder to the newly deployed Chef Server.
 Later, restore using the same utility.
 The backup migrates all the cookbooks, users, data-bags, policies, and organizations.